lacunary - Definition Index

 A set $A$ is said to be infinite it is not finite.

-Definition: Inner product @inner-product
+Definition: Inner product (also: Dot Product, Scalar product of two vectors) @inner-product

 If $\vec{x}$ and $\vec{y}$ are vectors in $\mathbb{R}^n,$ then their inner product is defined as